Warning: I'm bluntly honest here—even downright insulting—so if you genuinely enjoy suburban life, back out now.

 People create these ecologically hostile environments all in the name of obsessive beautification, exacerbated by intense, irrational Jonesing.
 But what is beautiful?
 To me, those immaculately manicured lawns are hideous on multiple levels.
 Never mind that they're about as visually appealing as a green plastic door mat; they stand as nauseating reminders of humans' contempt for nature as they make every attempt to control and shape it to their distorted, artificial aesthetic preferences.
 It's truly disgusting.

-To my eye, there's nothing more appealing than completely unspoiled woodland terrain; the opportunity to watch nature at work year round is nothing short of enthralling.
-The woods provide the perfect habitat for birds and other wildlife, which are losing ground to senseless, greedy humans by the minute.
-I've done my best to keep the footprint of my house as small as practical, and I hope that, when it's done, it aesthetically blends into its environment.
+To my eye, there's nothing more appealing than completely unspoiled woodlands; the opportunity to watch nature at work year-round is nothing short of enthralling.
+Trees provide the perfect habitat for birds and other wildlife, which are losing ground to senseless, greedy humans literally by the minute.
+Even the EPA is siding with big chemical industries, and against humans and the environment.
+No wonder the planet is in serious jeopardy.